cgalarza/Jones_Kiosk/README.md

 1. ~/Pictures/DVD/

   This folder should contain DVD covers named corresponding to their Jones accession number.
 The extension of every file should be .jpg.
-The kiosk resizes images therefore the exact size of the image doesn't matter, but it is important that the images are in portrait and not landscape.
+The kiosk resizes images so the exact size of the image doesn't matter, but it is important that the images are in portrait and not landscape.
+  Note: The file extension of the images should be .jpg NOT .jpeg or .JPG.

 2. ~/Desktop/Promotional_Movies.txt

-  This text file should be in plain text and should list the title of the promotional movies and the url link to the corresponding catalog entry.
+  This text file should be in plain text and should list the title of the promotional movies and the URL link to the corresponding catalog entry.
 There is no limit to the number of movies that can be displayed.
 The format should be as follows.

   ```
   title